ArcaneEngineer/ECS-tutorials/part2.md

 On the other hand, you will notice that one member, `turret.reloadCountdown`, is actually set from a pre-initialised value on the same component, `turret`.
 As we go through this series, interactions between component members (or _fields_) will grow more complex.

+Lastly, notice that not ever component type has an initialisation function.
+From the perspective of our ECS, these are entirely optional, and depend on what -- if anything -- you need to do to your components at startup.

 ### Components Initialisation: Overhauling the exiting Loop

-We're going to gut our part 1 initialisation loop, which was tiny:
+We're going to gut our [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md) initialisation loop, which was tiny:

 ```
 // Populate arrays for components of all tanks.